hubble reveals creation

 Pillars of Creation

 This image taken by the James Webb Telescope shows the pillars as seen in infrared light, allowing it to pierce through obscuring dust and gas and unveil a more unfamiliar — but just as amazing — view of the pillars.
+This give us a more detailed look that the Hubble images have provided thus far.

 Find out more